 Baker Hughes recruit across a range of levels, including internships, field specialists, the graduate scheme, and experienced professionals.
 Jobs can be anywhere in the world, but as the common language is English, so is the recruitment process.
 In this article we will look at the recruitment process for the Baker Hughes graduate scheme, however, elements of this page will be useful for all levels of recruitment.

 The Baker Hughes graduate scheme recruitment process is broadly the same across all four areas (field engineering, supply chain, technology and commercial), and contains four stages; we've listed and explain each below.

-Baker Hughes Online Application The application form is your first introduction to Baker Hughes, so it is important to use it wisely.
-The key task is to ensure that your application form and accompanying cv demonstrate that you meet the criteria for working in this area of Baker Hughes.
+The application form is your first introduction to Baker Hughes, so it is important to use it wisely.
+The key task is to ensure that your application form and accompanying CV demonstrate that you meet the criteria for working in this area of Baker Hughes.
 This may differ depending on the job or location you are applying to, so ensure that you read all the information you are given before starting your form.
 The form also contains questions about you, and you must ensure that you answer them all fully, illustrating your skills with examples.
-Always use the STAR method (situation, task, action, result) when giving examples of previous experience.
+Always use the STAR method (situation, task, action, and result) when giving examples of previous experience.

-Your cv should complement your application form and the answers you have given about yourself, without repeating too much information.
-Gain tips on how to create your cv with our cv builder package.
+Your CV should complement your application form and the answers you have given about yourself, without repeating too much information.

 Questions at this stage of the Baker Hughes recruitment process will focus on your skills and work behaviours.
 Prepare examples from your experience when you have demonstrated certain skills.
 Once again use the STAR method to organise your answers.